 The Fabric Lab houses facilities for producing textiles include knitting machines, a tufting gun, dyeing, sewing and pattern cutting, and our Materials Lab is where you’ll find equipment for working with clay, glass, plaster, metals and wood.

-Our Tours will also take you around our fully stocked Equipment Resource Centre (ERC), where we have over 6,000 pieces of bookable equipment - from entry level DSLR cameras, to professional industry-standard digital medium format camera Phase One, and the Panasonic Varicam, used by the BBC to film Blue Planet.
+Our Tours will also take you around our fully stocked Equipment Resource Centre (ERC), where we have over 6,000 pieces of bookable equipment - from entry level DSLR cameras, to professional industry-standard equipment including digital medium format camera Phase One, the Arri Alexa used to film The Joker and the Panasonic Varicam, used by the BBC to film Blue Planet.
 Equipment from our ERC is free for all students from all areas of study to use.

 And finally, you’ll get to visit all of our dedicated studio spaces for all of our programmes, so you’ll get a real feel for the creative learning and teaching spaces across all aspects of our curriculum.